-It may not look like it from the outside, but storytelling is an integral part of language learning, not just as a teacher, but also as a student.
+It may not look like it, but storytelling is an integral part of language learning.

-When a student tells me about their favourite holiday ever or even the previous weekend, using both imparfait and the infamous passé composé, they're not only practising those two past tenses, but they're telling me a story.
-And because it is based on their own experience and lives, they're more likely to remember each sentence they make.
-As I always tell them, if they write examples in the language they're learning that are based on what they know, the writing will be easier and so will remembering any of it.
+When a student tells me about his/her favourite holiday, or even about their weekend, juggling past tenses, they're not only practising conjugations, but they're telling a story.
+And because it is based on their own experience and lives, they're more likely to remember each sentence.

-Pretty much every single language point I teach, big or small, comes with a story and/or a metaphor.
-While my students are busy focusing understanding the newest language point they're learning, they don't always realise that I'm using any storytelling trick available in my book, pun intended, to help them achieve just that.
+Every single language point I teach, big or small, comes with a story and/or a metaphor.
+Busy as they are understanding the newest language point, my students don't realise that I'm using any storytelling trick available in my book - pun intended! - to help them achieve just that.

-I use stories to help them see their own learning curve through my eyes, rather than their own severe prism.
-Without ever naming any student, without ever comparing anyone, I show them through storytelling that they're not alone in experiencing doubts and frustration from time to time, and that their progress is more solid and consistent than they think.
+I use stories to help them see their own learning curve through my eyes, rather than through their own severe prism.
+Without ever naming any student, without ever comparing anyone, I show them, through storytelling, that they're not alone in experiencing doubts and frustration from time to time, and that their progress is more solid and consistent than they think.

-And time and time again, I use stories to make it clear that making a mistake is an integral part of language learning as well.
-In fact, I use stories about the mistakes I made, pointing out the humour in it, because making a mistake when speaking a language you're learning is invariably funny, and not at all humiliating as most people think.
+And time and time again, I use stories to make it clear that making a mistake is an integral part of language learning.
+In fact, I use stories about the mistakes I made myself, pointing out the humour in it, because making a mistake when speaking a language you're learning is invariably funny, and not humiliating, contrary to what most people think.